Astringent vs. Toner — What's the Difference?

 What Do Toners or Astringents Do for Your Skin?

 Both are water-based solutions that help cleanse the surface of the skin of pore-clogging impurities, dirt, residue and excess oil and balance the skin’s pH.
 Depending on the formula, toners can also help moisturize skin to address dryness or brighten dull skin.
 Astringents are usually more potent than toners.
 In addition to cleansing, they are typically used to help tighten the appearance of pores.
 Toners tend to be milder and less drying than astringents.

 What Skin Types Can Use Them?

 Due to the varying formulas, it’s important to take your skin type into consideration before choosing a toner or an astringent.
 Here’s what we recommend:

 Dry Skin Types Should Use Toners

 Because astringents can be formulated with alcohol that can dehydrate, it’s not the best choice for dry skin.
 Instead, reach for a hydrating, alcohol-free toner.
 We recommend Vichy Pureté Thermale Face Toner.
 The alcohol-free, ultra-gentle toner helps remove lingering cleanser residue and impurities, while moisturizing the skin for a clean, refreshed complexion.

 Oily or Combination Skin Types Should Use Astringents

 If you suffer from excessively oily or acne-prone skin, you may find benefits from using either toners or astringents.
 Kiehl’s Blue Astringent Herbal Lotion has been created for use after shaving or on oily-prone areas.
 If you’re looking for a toner, reach for the La Roche-Posay Effaclar Clarifying Solution.
 The formula contains salicylic and glycolic acids to help remove pore-clogging surface dirt, debris and dead skin cells to leave the skin feeling refreshed and toned.

 Sensitive Skin Types Should Use Toners

 Sensitive skin types should avoid products formulated with alcohol.
-There are plenty of toners that are designed for use on sensitive skin, like the Kiehl’s Cucumber Herbal Alcohol-Free Toner.
-This mild toner is made with herbal extracts to leave the skin soft, clean and toned with a comfortable feel.
+There are plenty of toners that are designed for use on sensitive skin, like the Thayers Rose Petal Facial Toner.
+This gentle toner is formulated without alcohol to tone, cleanse and moisturize the skin.
 Before settling on a toner for your sensitive skin, be sure to scan any product label for ingredients you know may cause you irritation.

 How Should You Use Toners or Astringents?